Posts

 Image

 Published in 1999 by Dark Horse The Battle of Thermopylae is one of my favorite things to teach about in my world history class so this graphic novel was of particular interest to me.
-Miller takes some liberties with history in this book, such as the homophobia of the Spartans and the ethnicity of the Persian emperor.
+Miller takes some liberties with history in the graphic novel 300 , such as the homophobia of the Spartans and the ethnicity of the Persian emperor.
 But, he gets the heart of the story correctly.
 Thermopylae was one of those "turning points in history" battles - not for the events of the 3 days of the battle itself but rather for the time it gave the rest of Greece to prepare (and evacuate, in the case of Athens) and for the inspiration it provided (Think about Texas and the battle cry, "Remember the Alamo!" and you get the idea).
 A more accurate portrayal of the battle in a piece of fiction would be found in Pressfield's Gates of Fire .
 However, as a piece of art and as a simple introduction to the Spartans and to the battle, this book is quite good.
-Of course, this graphic novel
+Of course, this gr...

 Ameritopia: The Unmaking of America (audiobook) by Mark R. Levin